-1. Add a #DW jobdw command to the job script to define the scratch instance and how it will be accessed.
+1. Add a #DW jobdw command to the job script to define a scratch job instance (an occurrence of DataWarp storage available for the duration of the job) and how it will be accessed.

-#DW jobdw type=scratch capacity=n access\mode=mode
+#DW jobdw type=scratch capacity=n access mode=mode